Market Awards -- Categories -- 2019

 Enterprise Suite CRM

-As opposed to piece-part sales force or contact management offerings, enterprise suite CRM, whether delivered on premises or via software-as-a-service, provides full-scale CRM to enterprises generating more than $1 billion in revenue.
+As opposed to piece-part salesforce or contact management offerings, enterprise suite CRM, whether delivered on premises or via software-as-a-service, provides full-scale CRM to large companies generating more than $1 billion in revenue.

 Midmarket Suite CRM